Program Page

 Transportation

 Students travel for no more than 45 minutes on public transportation between their housing and classes.
 Travel usually consists of using both bus and train.
 Most train stations (but not all) are wheelchair accessible via elevators.
-Also many buses are wheelchair accessible.
-All bus timetables will indicate which buses are wheelchair accessible.
-If a student has an internship, it may or may not be able to provide accommodations for students with disabilities.
-Each work place differs.
+All light rail services that operate in downtown Sydney are wheelchair accessible.
+Many buses are wheelchair accessible, and all bus timetables will indicate which buses are wheelchair accessible.
+If a student has an internship, the internship placement may or may not be able to provide accommodations for students with disabilities.
 Advance notification of a student’s needs must be communicated to the program in order to find an internship with accommodations.